Loose Leaf Tea

 How is loose leaf tea different from traditional tea bags?

-Dust and fanning grades contain smaller pieces of tea which have a larger surface area compared to whole leaves.
-A larger surface area implies a greater chance for some of the essential oils to evaporate.
+The smaller broken leaves of dust and fanning grades offer a larger surface area compared to whole leaves.
+A larger surface area implies more opportunity for some essential oils to evaporate.

 Types of loose leaf tea and their associated health benefits:

-- Loose Leaf Black Tea - One of the world's most popular and well-loved tea blends, black tea is made from the leaves of the highly oxidized Camellia Sinensis plant.
-This oxidation gives the tea leaves their rich black color.
+- Loose Leaf Black Tea - One of the world's most popular and well-loved teas, black tea is made from the leaves of the Camellia Sinensis plant.
+Heavy oxidation after plucking gives the tea leaves their rich black color.
 Black tea forms the backbone of popular tea blends such as English Breakfast and Earl Grey.

-- Loose Leaf Green Tea - Here is another popular category of loose leaf tea that is processed from Camellia Sinensis plant leaves.
-However, unlike black tea, loose leaf green tea is subjected to minimal oxidation during processing which is why the tea leaves are green in color.
-Its lighter flavor and soothing aroma set it apart from the other tea blends.
+- Loose Leaf Green Tea - This popular category of loose leaf tea is also processed from Camellia Sinensis plant leaves.
+However, unlike black tea, loose leaf green tea is subjected to minimal oxidation during processing allowing the leaves to retain their natural green colouring.

 - Loose Leaf White Tea - The least processed of all tea blends, white tea is made from the same plant as black and green tea.
-The tea leaves are subjected to heat as quickly as possible in order to minimize oxidation.
+However the tea leaves are subjected to heat as quickly as possible after plucking in order to minimize oxidation.
 Such light oxidization helps it retain a delicate aroma and a smooth, airy flavor that is unmatched by other blends.
 Interestingly, this particular variety is considered most rich in antioxidants.

 - Tea infuser